datainpoint/asgmt-1-programming-and-data-analysis-2023/README.md

 > Assignment 1: Programming and Data Analysis 2023.

-Define specified functions in `asgmt-one.py` with given function templates.
+Define functions in `asgmt-one.py` with given names and templates then run `test-runner.py`.

 ## 01. Define a funct ion `use_abs_function()` which uses the built-in `abs()` function to return the absolute value of a given integer.